 There's no understating it: Solid-state drives are awesome.
 If you’re still using a mechanical hard drive on your computer, the biggest real speed boost you’ll see comes from upgrading to a solid-state drive (SSD).
 A solid-state drive will speed up everything that requires disk access, from boot times and application launches to in-game load screens.
-Upgrading to a SSD provides a more noticeable speed boost than a $1000 Nvidia Titan graphics card when doing most things.
+Upgrading to a SSD provides a more noticeable speed boost than an expensive graphics card when doing most things.

-But SSDs aren’t the perfect replacement for a mechanical hard drive just yet, thanks to their far higher per-gigabyte costs compared to traditional drives and a few unique quirks.
-Read on for tips and tricks on how to put that rip-roaring SSD speed to best use.
+But SSDs aren’t a 1:1 replacement for a mechanical hard drive, thanks to a few unique quirks.
+To make the most of one, you'll need to acquire a new habits and discontinue others that are standard hard-disk drive maintenance.
+Read on for tips and tricks you should know to put that rip-roaring SSD speed to best use.

 Plan what goes where

 Boiled down, an SSD is (usually) a faster-but-smaller drive, while a mechanical hard drive is a larger-but-slower drive.
 Your SSD should hold your Windows system files, installed programs, and any games you're currently playing.

 If you have a mechanical hard drive playing wingman in your PC, it should store your large media files, productivity files, and any files you access infrequently.
 Hard drives are an ideal location for your MP3 library, Documents folder, and all those video files you’ve ripped over the years, as they don't really benefit from an SSD's blinding speed.

 You’ll probably want most of your programs on the SSD so they'll load lickety-split, although large programs you rarely use are well-suited to a slower mechanical hard drive.

 When installing a program, choosing the destination drive for it is easy: Just select an install location on another drive.